zx80/flask-simple-auth/README.md

 must be provided with `set_fun` or as the `fun` parameter to the constructor.
 The `set` method prefix can be changed with the `set_name` initialization parameter.
+The `mode` constructor parameter defines the object scope with type `Reference.Mode`: `SHARED` for a global, `THREAD` for a per-thread local, `VERSATILE` for a sub-thread local (eg for greenlets).
+Default is `AUTO` which choses between `SHARED` and `THREAD` depending on whether an object or a function is provided.

 When created with `max_size` as a `int`, the wrapper uses an internal pool to store and reuse created objects, in which case the object *must* be returned